 Create a free account on Meetup.com and run a search.
 Just taking a look as I write this, with ‘technology’ and ‘Tokyo’ as criteria, here are a few examples from many:

-- Tokyo Women in Technology (454 members)
+- Tokyo Python (2,435 members)

-- Hacker News Tokyo (1110 members)
+- Golang Tokyo (347 members)

-- Tokyo FinTech Meetup (3508 members)
+- Tokyo iOS Meetup (3,298)

-- Blockchain Tokyo (469 members)
+- Tokyo FinTech Meetup (3,698 members)

 - And there are niche groups with 5 or 10 members that might be discussing something you’d enjoy (maybe you’re building a crypto exchange in Minecraft and need a co-founder)

 After the event, send out a few LinkedIn invitations to the speakers, hosts or other attendees.
-I’ve made good friends by just simply dropping someone a note telling them their presentation was fun and that I learned something new.
+I’ve made good friends by simply dropping someone a note telling them their presentation was fun and that I learned something new.

 One note of caution.
-Do research who set up & runs the meetup group.
+Do research on who set up & runs the meetup group.
 Sometimes it’s just a recruiting agency ploy to register new candidates.

 Contract Jobs

-Many companies are happy to convert hard-working contract staff to permanent employees if they perform well, and many contracting agencies are happy to make this happen.
+Many companies are happy to convert contract staff to permanent employees if they perform well, and many contracting agencies are happy to make this happen.
 I really liked introducing someone to a company as a 6-month contractor and seeing them as a full-time employee managing their own team a few years later.

 Instead of paying a one-off lump fee to the agency when hiring someone permanently, the agency charges an hourly or monthly fee that includes your salary, plus their agency margin (e.g., employment costs such as social insurance contributions & employee benefits, a finders fee for locating you, & some profit).
-The agency will act as a middleman to negotiate with both you and the company, preparing contract paperwork, handling contract renewals, and generally supporting you during your time as a contractor.
+The agency will act as a middleman to negotiate with both you and the company, preparing contract paperwork, handling contract renewals, sponsoring visas, and generally supporting you during your time as a contractor.

 Contracts come in several different forms.
 I’ll write an article on contracting another time, but a key question to ask the agency is whether you are going to be on the agency’s payroll (i.e. their employee for the duration of the contract) or acting as an independent contractor (i.e. self-employed and responsible for your own taxes, social insurances, and so on).
-As these can be complex and affect things like taxes and visa sponsorship, make sure the agent explains all this to you clearly.
+As these can be complex and affect things like taxes and visa sponsorship, make sure the agent explains all of this to you clearly.

 Do a Google search and you’ll find quite a few contract agencies that help English speakers.
 Some will provide a great candidate/contractor experience, negotiate a good salary for you, provide decent benefits & training, and generally take care of you.
 But there are some dodgy agencies out there too, paying salaries late, messing up tax or social insurance paperwork, providing no benefits, or underpaying you.